Samuzero15/shotgun-frenzy-plus/README.md

 ## Play setup

 To run this you need:
-* Zandronum 3.1 or higher.
+* Zandronum 3.2's latest alpha.
+(Get it here https://zandronum.com/forum/viewtopic.php?t=10973)
 * A copy of Doom 2 or Freedoom 2.
 * The Skulltag Content wad.